Effect-TS/effect/packages/schema/README.md

 ## Formatting Errors

-When you're working with Effect Schema and encounter errors during parsing, decoding, or encoding functions, you can format these errors in two different ways: using the `TreeFormatter` or the `ArrayFormatter`.
+When you're working with Effect Schema and encounter errors during decoding, or encoding functions, you can format these errors in two different ways: using the `TreeFormatter` or the `ArrayFormatter`.

 ### TreeFormatter (default)

-The `TreeFormatter` is the default way to format errors.
-It arranges errors in a tree structure, making it easy to see the hierarchy of issues.
+The `TreeFormatter` is the default method for formatting errors.
+It organizes errors in a tree structure, providing a clear hierarchy of issues.

 Here's an example of how it works: